yuhui/is-it-a-sausage/README.md

 A user uploads a picture and a word that describes the primary object in that image.
 The app interacts with [Azure Cognitive Services' Computer Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/) to determine what is the object in that image.
 It then returns both the user's guess and the machine's guess.

+The user can then use Computer Vision's label as a cross-check for what he has identified.
+If he is satisfied with Computer Vision's accuracy, then he can rely on Computer Vision to identify labels in unlabelled images, which can reduce human effort in labelling images.

 The image can show any object, not just a sausage!

 In addition, the app can determine if the user had uploaded an "adult" image.